eatyourpeas/clinical-calculators/README.md

 ## Instantiation

-Whichever way the calculator is accessed, the requests and responses follow the same pattern - all inputs are validated against the structure provided in the yaml files using the specific names and inputs defined in the calculator file.
+Whichever way the calculator is accessed, the requests and responses follow the same pattern - all inputs are validated against the structure provided in the .toml defined in the calculator file.
 There is a cli folder, an api folder and a `main.py`

 ## Useage

-Calling each function should involve only a single function call, with the parameters as defined in the docstring of the relevant calculator file, in the structure defined in the yaml file.
-The response similarly should follow the same structure as defined in the yaml, using the content from the docstrings, coupled with the metadata which are generic to all requests.
+Calling each function should involve only a single function call, with the parameters as defined in the docstring of the relevant calculator file.
+The response similarly should follow the same structure as defined in the .toml coupled with the metadata which are generic to all requests.

 ## Documentation